Botanical Society of Britain and Ireland

 The society is managed by a council of elected members, and is a Registered Charity in England & Wales (212560) and Scotland (SC038675).

 Publications

-The BSBI has produced two atlases covering the distribution of vascular plants in British Isles.
-A third atlas, Atlas 2020, is nearing completion, with publication due in late 2022.
+The BSBI has produced three atlases covering the distribution of vascular plants in British Isles.
+The third atlas, Atlas 2020, was published in March 2023.

 It publishes a newsletter, BSBI News (ISSN 0309-930X), that is distributed to members three times a year and is available online.